The ups and downs of hill training

 Types of hill training

-A short hill is one which takes no more than 30 seconds to run up and has an inclination between 5 and 15 degrees gradient.
+A short hill takes no more than 30 seconds to run up and inclines a 5 to 15 degrees gradient.
 The athlete's energy source on short hills is entirely anaerobic.
-The athlete should focus on a running technique which has vigorous arm drive and high knee lift, with the hips, kept high, so that they are 'running tall', not leaning forwards.
+The athlete should focus on a running technique that has vigorous arm drive and high knee lift, with the hips, kept high, so that they are 'running tall', not leaning forwards.

 The session is anaerobic, so the recovery time can be long, a walk back down the hill, or a slow jog of 60 to 90 seconds.
 The total volume will depend on the fitness of the athlete and the reason for doing it.
-A sprinter looking for strength might do 10 repetitions of 15-second duration up a steep slope with a long recovery whereas a distance runner who is trying to improve sprinting speed might do 30 repetitions of 15 seconds duration.
+A sprinter looking for strength might do ten repetitions of 15-second duration up a steep slope with a long recovery.
+In contrast, a distance runner who is trying to improve sprinting speed might do 30 repetitions of 15 seconds duration.

 Short hills of 5 to 10-second duration will help improve the Adenosine Triphosphate and Phosphate Creatine (ATP + PC) energy system and hills of 15 to 30-second duration will help develop the ATP + PC + muscle glycogen energy system.
 Example of short hill sessions:

-A medium hill is one which takes between 30 to 90 seconds to run up.
+A medium hill takes between 30 to 90 seconds to run up.
 This length of a hill is a good distance for the middle-distance runner because it combines the benefits of the short hills with the stresses on local muscular endurance and tolerance of lactic acid.
-Use a hill as steep of one in six to one in ten, so that you can run at something near race pace.
+Use a hill as steep as one in six to one in ten, so that you can run at something near race pace.
 The energy source is both aerobic and anaerobic and the athlete will experience the build-up in blood lactate as they go further up the hill.